 Compressed gases have the potential for creating hazardous working environments.
-Types of injuries and accidents that can occur include:
+When compressed gases are not handled and used properly, there is the potential for injuries or accidents to occur.

-- Fires and injuries caused by flammable gas ignition
+- fires or injuries caused by flammable gas ignition,

-- Injuries caused by inhalation of toxic or asphyxiating gases
+- inhalation of a toxic or asphyxiating gas, or

 The information below explains the proper storage, handling, use and disposal of compressed gas cylinders.
 For more information, contact firstname.lastname@example.org.

-Provide your cell phone number to the gas company so they can reach you during the actual delivery.
-Gases must be received by lab personnel; they cannot be left in the hallway or left unattended.
+- Provide your cell phone number to the gas delivery vendor so they can reach you upon delivery.
+Compressed gases must be received by lab personnel; they cannot be left in the hallway, left unsecured or unattended.

-Choose the proper regulator.
+- Choose the appropriate tubing and regulator.
 Airgas has a lot of information about Regulator Selection, Installation, and Operation on their website.

-The Supervisor is responsible for training everyone in the lab in the inherent hazards of the compressed gases used in the lab.
-Training should include proper handling, storage and use.
+The Supervisor is responsible for training lab personnel about the hazards of the compressed gases used in the lab.
+Training should include a review of the Safety Data Sheet, proper handling, storage, leak testing and use.
+Have an emergency plan in place in case something goes wrong.
 If you need additional training, contact Airgas, the locally contracted UVM gas vendor, to train your lab group.

-Check the regulator before attaching it to the cylinder.
-Be sure you are using the proper regulator for the particular gas that is inside the cylinder.
-If the regulator connections do not readily fit together, the wrong regulator is being used.
-Do not force connections to fit, as you may permanently damage the threads.
+Make sure you are using the correct regulator for the particular gas that is inside the cylinder.
+If the regulator connections do not readily fit together...
+STOP!
+This may mean you are using the wrong regulator.
+Never force connections to fit; forcing can permanently damage the cylinder threads.

 Visually inspect compressed gas cylinders during your monthly self-inspection.
 Check apparatus for proper labels, dents, excessive rust, pitting, bent lines, disconnected lines or other physical damage.